 Full Clarity Retainage for NetSuite for retainage AR and AP automation

-Subscription costs depend on user count, modules, and the Full Clarity licensing tier.
-Implementation fees vary based on the number of projects, contract types, integrations, and level of configuration required.
+Subscription costs depend on user count, modules, and the Full Clarity license tier.
+Implementation fees depend on how many projects, contract types, integrations, and custom settings you need.

 Pricing is quote-based.
 Request proposals from a NetSuite solution provider experienced in construction for an accurate estimate.

-Softype is a NetSuite implementation partner and authorized reseller of Full Clarity Construction for NetSuite.
-We combine NetSuite's core ERP capabilities with Full Clarity's construction-specific modules to deliver job costing, AIA billing, retainage, and project tracking in a single platform.
+Softype is a NetSuite implementation partner and an authorized reseller of Full Clarity Construction for NetSuite.
+We combine NetSuite's core ERP features with Full Clarity's construction tools.
+That gives construction firms job costing, AIA billing, retainage, and project tracking in one platform.

 Our construction ERP approach: